 I had no real Elmer (someone to show one the ropes) in my early years of radio.
 After experimenting with CB radio in the early seventies, I decided to pursue a ham ticket when I entered the eighth grade.
-My Novice test was administred by volunteers who worked at the local Westinghouse R&D center Pittsburgh.
+My Novice test was administred by volunteers who worked at a local Westinghouse research center in Pittsburgh, PA.

 My coveted ticket (Amateur Radio License) arrived from the FCC in December 1976.
 I was on the air with a Heathkit HW-7 transceiver (3 watts output, about half the power of a 1970's-era Christmas tree light bulb) and a piece of wire nailed to my neighbor's house for an antenna.
 It took a month of calling people fruitlessly before I made my first Ham Radio QSO with WA1ZXJ, Evelyn Petitti on January 19, 1977.
 We used CW (Morse Code) on 7.121 MHz, in what was then the 40 meter Novice band.
 Novices were only permitted to use CW, and it would be some time before I had a phone rig.
 I eventually learned to tune CW signals properly, and I started making more contacts.
 I remember making nightly QSOs with Don Aiello WB3CCG, who lived in the next neighborhood over, about 3 miles away.
 It was great fun.
 We would hammer away on our little morse code keys way into the night, much to our parent's chagrin.
 Don has since passed away, his key gone silent.